The Rural Arts Support Program (RASP) was created in response to the needs of the rural and Indigenous communities, previously identified

 Click on the tabs below for more details on 2023 RASP programming.

 The Baby Moccasin Project was organized by RASP to support healing in the aftermath of the discovery of the unmarked graves of Residential School children.
 This is an ongoing project, creating traditional moccasins to honour those who survived or those who did not make it home.
 This highly emotional project was completed at the pace of each community, and the finished moccasins will be displayed in the communities in which each were made.

-Rural Arts Support Coordinator, Donna Aubichon, is developing a year-long series of events and programs centred on connecting residents in Fort Chipewyan with Cree and Dene language.
-The ‘Indigenous Word of the Week’ series will consist of engaging and encouraging the community members to film and post themselves using the word on the Fort Chipewyan ACWB Facebook page.
+The residents of Fort Chipewyan asked for programming which connected them to the roots of their language.
+Therefore, the “Indigenous Word of the Week” was launched to connect locals with the Cree and Dene language.
+Each week will consist of engaging and encouraging the community members to film and post themselves using the word on the Fort Chipewyan ACWB Facebook page.

-This word will be presented to the Alternate High School on Fridays and students will have to opportunity to create colouring pages that will be given to the younger students to colour, thereby sharing the language lessons.
+Each week’s word will also be presented to the Alternate High School on Fridays and students will have to opportunity to create colouring pages that will be given to the younger students to colour, thereby sharing the language lessons.

 The Getting to Sold workshops introduce artisans to the ideas around formalizing their art into a business.
 It goes through the in’s and outs about business licensing, branding, product pricing as well as setting up their ACWB Marketplace storefront.
 Each workshop will also cover the financial values of becoming a business, an introduction to contracts and will connect the artists to important resources.

 This specific workshop will be delivered in a style in which Indigenous artists are encouraged and less intimidated to sell their arts and crafts.